TheIOFoundation/ProjectLockdown/.github/ISSUE_TEMPLATE/-prod--api-definition.md

  -- Module: Assign the corresponding one [MANDATORY] -- Team: Assign the corresponding ones [MANDATORY]
  -- Assignees: Assign the corresponding ones [OPTIONAL]

+- Review the documentation links and remove what is not necessary for this Issue.

 Once the Task is filled up PLEASE DELETE THIS INSTRUCTIONS BLOCK
 ---